≡ Menu

 Can I qualify for life insurance if I have been diagnosed with Hyperparathyroidism or an Overactive Parathyroid?

-The problem is…
+The only problem is…

 Why do life insurance companies care if I have been diagnosed with Hyperparathyroidism or an Overactive Parathyroid?

-Aren’t choosing to insure someone who has either already developed some serious complications due to this condition or is likely to develop a serious complication due to not properly caring for their Hyperparathyroidism.
+A life insurance company will “care” if an individual has been diagnosed with Hyperparathyroidism because it wants to make sure that they are only insuring those that haven’t already developed some serious complications due to this condition or are likely to develop a severe complication due to not properly caring for their Hyperparathyroidism?

 This is because…